 Pulled Chest Muscle: Causes, Concerns, and Treatments for Relief

-"Is this a pulled chest muscle or is this a heart attack?"
+"Is this a pulled chest muscle, or is this a heart attack?"
 That's what most people experiencing chest pain want to know -- fast.
 Don't worry.
 According to Harvard Medical School, only 20% of chest pain sufferers are diagnosed with a heart attack.
-That means that 80% of the time it's something else, like a pulled chest muscle.
-It often occurs when the pectorals (chest muscles) are overstretched, causing small tears in the muscle fibers, which can be painful.
+That means that 80% of the time, it's something else, like a pulled chest muscle.
+A sharp pain in your pectoral muscle often occurs when it’s overstretched, causing small tears in the muscle fibers.

 Signs and symptoms of a pulled chest muscle

 The pain experienced from a pulled chest muscle can be either sharp or dull and it can be more pronounced with deep inhales and exhales.
 Other signs of chest muscle strain include swelling, bruising, and muscle spasms.
 If your chest pain occurred during strenuous activity and it is accompanied by dizziness, nausea, sweating, or racing pulse, it could be a heart attack.
 Call 911 or go to the emergency room immediately.
 If you aren't sure, try putting your hands on your pectoral muscles (your chest cavity) and apply pressure.
 If you feel increased pain as a result, then it's more likely to be a muscle injury than a heart attack.